GeoNode/documentation/devel/workshops/index.rst

 .. code-block:: shell

-    $ cd /home/geonode/my_geonode
+    $ cd /home/geonode/my_geonode/src
     $ paver setup

-4- Note the GeoNode database connection parameters mentioned in the local_settings.py configuration file.
-If not found, copy local_settings.py.sample and rename it to local_settings.py then use psql to create the required user and grant the required privileges as follows:
+4- Note the GeoNode database connection parameters mentioned in the .env.sample.py file.
+Rename it to .env then use psql to create the required user and grant the required privileges as follows:

 .. code-block:: shell